19bufordcarl/CarlRPG/Myth & Shadow/Game Procedures/Exploration/Delving.md

 The main [Delving Actions](../Core%20Procedures/Action.md#Delving%20Action) are [Recover](Delving.md#Recover) and [Move](Delving.md#Move).

+The PCs may take [Delving Actions](../Core%20Procedures/Action.md#Delving%20Action) all together.

 ### Recover

 PCs can use a [Delving Action](../Core%20Procedures/Action.md#Delving%20Action) to *Recover*.

-They regain [FP](../../Player%20Characters/Derived%20Statistics/Fatigue%20Points.md) equal to 1d4 + [Constitution](../../Player%20Characters/The%20Ability%20Scores/Constitution.md).
+When a PC *Recovers*, they regain [HP](../../Player%20Characters/Derived%20Statistics/Hit%20Points.md) equal to 1d4 + [Constitution](../../Player%20Characters/The%20Ability%20Scores/Constitution.md).
 They also recover any nearby reusable resources, such as [Ammo](../../Items%20and%20Gear/Weapon%20Properties/Ammo%20Property.md), that were not destroyed or lost.
-The PCs may choose to *Recover* all together.

-*PCs can recover multiple rounds in a row.*

 ### Move

 PCs can use an [Action](../Core%20Procedures/Action.md) to *Move* to a new zone.
 A PC can move to anywhere in their current zone once per [Round](../Core%20Procedures/Round.md) without using an [Action](../Core%20Procedures/Action.md).
-The PCs may choose to *Move* all together.

 While moving at delving speed, PCs spend most of their time standing still and listening, testing surfaces, and drawing maps.
 They automatically detect traps, map their environment, [Search](Delving.md#Search) for hidden features, and avoid [Surprise](../Conditions/Surprised.md) in [Initiative](../Combat/Initiative.md) — unless they are in [Darkness](../Hazards/Darkness.md).